foundry-rs/book/src/zksync-specifics/limitations/events.md

 ```

-To avoid such a scenario, it's recommended to explicitly emit the events for `expectEmit`, with hard-coded values.
+To avoid such a scenario, it's recommended that the events for `expectEmit` be explicitly emitted with hard-coded values.